 When I was at school, I had the most wonderful home economics teacher.
-She was warm, kind-hearted, patient and always enthusiastic to share her love of the kitchen and cooking.
-I think of her often and can only hope that we are doing as wonderful a job at inspiring young cooks.
+She was warm, kind-hearted, patient and always enthusiastic about sharing her love of the kitchen and cooking.
+I think of her often and can only hope that we are doing as excellent a job to inspire young cooks.

-The pleasure of preparing is an art most of us learn at home, as we are growing up.
-We learn it from those whom we love and who inspire us.
+The pleasure of preparing is an art most of us learn at home as we are growing up.
+We know it from those whom we love and who inspire us.

 Today, I have baked these cinnamon buns.
-When I bake these, special memories are always stirred as I think of a very dear teacher no longer with us.
+When I bake these, special memories are constantly stirred as I think of a very dear teacher no longer with us.

 Our home is now filled with the sweetest of aromas.
-Sweet cinnamon and warm dough wafting through our home.
-Smells and memories that will hopefully be part of my girl’s recollections of our home as they grow older, and they remember a Mother who it all means so much.
+Sweet cinnamon and warm dough wafting through our house.
+Wonderful aromas and associated memories will hopefully be part of my girl’s recollections of our home as they grow older, and they remember a Mother who all means so much.

 On a side note, this recipe is revised and improved and appears in the reprinted Relish Mama cookbook.